watson-developer-cloud/assistant-with-discovery-openwhisk/README.md

 {
-  "username": "<your Discovery service username>", "password": "<your Discovery service password>", "workspace_id": "<your workspace id for your Discovery demo instance>", "collection_id": "<your environment id for your Discovery demo instance>" }
+  "username": "<your Discovery service username>", "password": "<your Discovery service password>", "environment_id": "<your workspace id for your Discovery demo instance>", "collection_id": "<your environment id for your Discovery demo instance>" }
 ```